-In order to obtain a passing grade a student must be assessed on all intended learning outcomes and therefore participate in all assessment tasks.
+In order to obtain a passing grade a student must be assessed on all intended learning outcomes and therefore participate in assessment task 1 and 2 or 3.

 Grading

 After completion of the course, students will receive grades on a scale related to the intended learning outcomes of the course.
 Passing grades are A, B, C, D and E. Failing grade is F.